mhshaaban/minimal-mistakes/_activities/03_2019_MESA_NewOrleans.md

     alt: "placeholder image 2"
 ---

+{% include gallery caption="Photos From The EGYLandscape Panel At MESA" %}

 ## 53rd Annual Meeting of the Middle East Studies Association
 **New Orleans, Louisiana (USA)**
 *14-17 November 2019*